Updated: Jul 10

 "While dewpoint is a more definitive measure of moisture content, it is the relative humidity that commonly is used to determine how hot and humid it "feels" to us in the spring and summer based on the combined effect of air temperature and humidity.
 This combined effect is called the " Heat Index."
 The higher the air temperature and/or the higher the relative humidity, the higher is the heat index and the hotter it feels to our bodies outside."

-Not unlike the wind chill, the heat index is really a comfort index and has no direct relationship to the potential for thunderstorms.
+Not unlike the wind chill, the heat index is really a comfort index and has no direct relationship to the potential for thunderstorms no more than the wind chill has a connection to airframe icing.
 There may be days where a high heat index may also be a day with a lot of thunderstorms, but that's a correlation, not a causation.
 Please do NOT use the heat index for any weather decision you may make as a pilot...other than whether or not you should use the air conditioner when you are taxiing to depart.
 It's better to use the dewpoint temperature as a measure of the available moisture in the atmosphere, not relative humidity or even high temperatures.

 Most pilots are weatherwise, but some are otherwise.™